discordjs/guide/guide/popular-topics/permissions.md

 ## Resulting code

-If you want to check a working implementation for all methods and functionalities explained in this guide, you can look at a boilerplate bot over on the GitHub repository [here](https://github.com/discordjs/guide/tree/master/code-samples/popular-topics/permissions/).
+If you want to compare your code to the code we've constructed so far, you can review it over on the GitHub repository [here](https://github.com/discordjs/guide/tree/master/code-samples/popular-topics/permissions/).